 The “Your Payslip Is Available” email is a payroll-themed phishing scam, not a safe HR notice.
 It pretends that your latest payslip is ready in an employee portal and pushes you to a “Login Here” button that leads to a fake webmail or portal sign-in page.
 Do not use the link from the message.
 Open your company payroll system from a saved bookmark or ask HR/payroll through a known internal channel.

 This lure is effective because payslip emails can be legitimate in many workplaces.
 The unsafe part is the route: an unsolicited payroll message asks for a fresh sign-in, often from a vague “Payroll Department” sender, and the login page collects mailbox credentials instead of showing a real payroll portal.
+The same pattern now appears under subjects such as “Payroll File Shared” and “Important Payroll Update,” so the subject line alone is not a trust signal.

 What the payslip scam looks like